February 2nd, 2019

 Calls and Songs of a California Scrub-Jay

-Calls - Bird calls of the California Scrub-Jay are typically harsher than it's close cousins, and they are not shy when it comes to vocalization.
+Calls - Calls are typically harsher than it's close cousins, and they are not shy when it comes to vocalization.
 It's call vocabulary can showcase more than 20 separate types of calls which can be a weeping sound, a bell-like shlenk, a quiet kuk exchanged between mates, and loud rasping scolds toward their predators.
-Listen to the actual sounds of a scrub-jay.
+Listen to the actual sounds of a Scrub-Jay.

-Other Sounds - Scrub-jays often clack their upper and lower beak parts together (upper mandible and lower mandible) in order to make a sharp rapping sound.
+Other Sounds - Scrub-Jays often clack their upper and lower beak parts together (upper mandible and lower mandible) in order to make a sharp rapping sound.
 They will also flap their wings abruptly during disputes.
+Next, read about having Chickens as Pets»